 Genealogy is one of the fastest-developing hobbies in the UK.
-Millions of people are now researching their family history using tools like CD-ROMs and online databases to build their family trees.
+Millions of people are now researching their family history using online databases to build their family trees.
 One of the main sources of information available to genealogists is the census records which were taken every ten years in England and Wales.

 The '1911 News' section will provide you with a snapshot of some of the events that happened that year, including the coronation of King George V.

 If you still can't find the information you're searching for, try the 'Family History Links' page, which will direct you to other related websites that can help you.

 For more information on the 1911 census, you can view our 1911 Introduction page.